Lakeview Terrace

 Lakeview Terrace is a 2008 American crime thriller film directed by Neil LaBute, written by David Loughery and Howard Korder, co-produced by James Lassiter and Will Smith, and starring Samuel L. Jackson, Patrick Wilson and Kerry Washington.
-Jackson plays a racist African-American LAPD police officer who terrorizes his new next-door neighbors (Wilson and Washington) because they are an interracially married couple.
+Jackson plays a racist Black Los Angeles Police Department police officer who terrorizes his new next-door neighbors (Wilson and Washington) because they are an interracially married couple.
 The title is a reference to the ethnically mixed middle class Los Angeles neighborhood of Lake View Terrace.

 The film was released on September 19, 2008, received mixed reviews and grossed $44 million.